Index Protagonists | Railgun's Main Cast

 - Why Did It Have to Be Snakes?: While she warms up to the others quickly, she's terrified of Mikoto and refuses to explain why.
 She eventually warms up to her.

 - I Cannot Self-Terminate: The Doppelganger's ultimate goal is to destroy itself and everything that could lead to another like it to be developed, including killing its own creator and destroying all the project's data.
-Since its self-preservation function prevented it from simply destroying itself, she turn to attacking the city to force its defenses to destroy her.
+Since its self-preservation function prevented it from simply destroying itself, she turned to attacking the city to force its defenses to destroy her.

 - Maybe Magic, Maybe Mundane: After she's destroyed and her parts used to save Ryoko Kuriba's life, she starts appearing to her in her dreams.
-Ryoko originally believes she's just a hallucination, but the Doppelganger is able to accurately describe her battle with Mikoto, which Ryoko herself didn't know.
+Ryoko originally believes she's just a hallucination, but the Doppelganger is able to accurately describe her battle with Mikoto, which Ryoko herself didn't witness in full.
 The Doppelganger isn't malicious, however, and even helps point out corrections in Ryoko's research in her dreams.

 - One-Winged Angel: After being damaged during her fight with Scavenger she begins absorbing paper, concrete and metal into herself in order to repair the damage and bolster her strength.
 Later goes to extremes when she absorbs several buildings during her fight with Mikoto.